genome/ptero-apis/workflow.md

           "errors": []
     }

-### GET /v1/operations/(op-id)/inputs
+### GET /v1/execution/(parallel-identifier)
 Used by wrappers running individual operations to fetch their inputs.

-#### Query String Parameters
-- `parallel_identifier`
-    - used to identify the entire parallel stack
+The parallel identifier uniquely specifies the entire parallel stack and its operation ID.

 #### Responses
 Success:

-- respond with HTTP 200 (OK)
+- HTTP 200 (OK)
-- body is simple hash of inputs
+- body is JSON dict of inputs

 Errors:

 - HTTP 404 (Not Found)
-    - unknown operation
     - invalid `parallel_identifier`
     - inputs for this operation are not yet available (other status code?)

-### PUT /v1/operations/(op-id)/outputs
+### PUT /v1/execution/(parallel-identifier)
 Used by wrappers running individual operations to save their outputs.

-#### Query String Parameters
-- `parallel_identifier`
-    - used to identify the entire parallel stack
+The parallel identifier uniquely specifies the entire parallel stack and its operation ID.

 #### Request Body

-Simple hash of outputs.
+    {
+      "output": { ... dictionary of outputs ... }
+    }

 #### Responses
 Success: